 - INFS 612 Principles and Practices of Communication Networks

 - INFS 622 Information Systems Analysis and Design

-In addition to the core courses, students may choose an emphasis within the program by taking six courses from one of the following emphasis areas: database management, data mining, electronic commerce, software engineering, knowledge management, and information security and assurance.
+In addition to the core courses, students may choose an emphasis within the program by taking five courses from one of the following emphasis areas: database management, data mining, electronic commerce, software engineering, knowledge management, and information security and assurance.

 For additional information on the degree requirements of the MS in Information Systems: